-All Other Trips – Plan to show up at the dock where a decision will be made on the morning of the trip unless really severe weather (strong low pressure system) threatens the area.
-In this case call (252) 986-1363 to find out if the trip has been cancelled or postponed.
+All Other Trips – Plan to show up at the dock where a decision will be made on the morning of the trip unless really severe weather such as a strong low pressure system threatens the area.
+In this case, call (252) 986-1363 to find out if the trip has been cancelled or postponed.

 Regardless of the season, don’t automatically assume that a trip will be cancelled just because the weather service is forecasting something like 6 or 8 foot seas or 20 or 25 knot winds.
 Taken in combination, say 20-25 knot winds with 6-8 foot seas, that might be enough to prevent us from going.
 But if you take those forecasted conditions out of context, say for example a 6-8 foot sea with light and variable winds (i.e., a gentle swell), or a brief period of 20-25 knot westerly winds during the morning (behind us), you might end up with a dreadful misconception of an otherwise pretty day.
-Remember also, that weather forecasts (especially 24 hours or more in advance) are notoriously unreliable, and we have many years of experience in dealing with this.
+Remember also, that some weather systems are hard to predict, and we have many years of experience in dealing with this.
 So, have a little faith.
 Not much is worse than canceling a pelagic trip and having the weather turn out to be beautiful.
 Also, don’t figure that we won’t go if it is raining.
 We often do.
 Downpours usually let up and the birds are out in the rain!

-In the event that a trip is weathered out or if you have additional time to, you will find excellent birding onshore near both departure points.
-Detailed information about birding hotspots in Maryland and Virginia can be found in Finding Birds in the National Capital Area by Claudia Wilds.
-John Fussell’s book, A Birder’s Guide to Coastal North Carolina provides excellent coverage of the North Carolina Outer Banks.
-Both of these books are widely available in bookstores or can be ordered from the American Birding Association at 1-800-634-7736.
+In the event that a trip is weathered out or if you have additional time, you will find excellent birding onshore near both departure points.
+The are several eBird “Hotspots” nearby.
+John Fussell’s book, A Birder’s Guide to Coastal North Carolina provides excellent information about birding the North Carolina Outer Banks, and the North Carolina Birding Trail is another good source for sites and info.

 When it comes to getting the most out of a pelagic trip, two words come to mind: preparation and participation.
 Time and time again, we find that those birders who have done their “homework” before heading out, and those who take an active role in scanning and calling out birds that they spot, are the folks that see the often tough birds on these trips: the high, distant tropicbirds, the fast moving rare gadfly petrels, and the rapidly disappearing skuas.

-Now that you have studied all of the illustrations and read the relevant ID material in Birding and other journals, don’t open them when you’re birding at sea.
+Now that you have studied all of the illustrations and read other relevant ID material online or in journals, don’t open your books when you’re birding at sea.
 Instead concentrate on looking at the birds.
 Take notes.
 Pay careful attention to size, shape, structure, flight style, color, plumage, and behavior, and use these features to help you make an identification.
-Burn an impression into your mind and onto paper, and then consult the books and the trip leaders.
+Burn an impression into your mind and maybe take some photos if there is enough time, and then consult the books and the trip leaders.
 Just don’t get so wrapped up in it that you forget to call out the bird!
 That brings us to our next topic: participation.

 As for questions, again don’t be bashful.
 Lots of people never ask us about the rare gadfly petrels until after we have actually seen one, and then they aren’t sure what they saw because they didn’t know what to look for beforehand.
 Some of this knowledge isn’t in the books, but we have it.
 Ask us for it.
 People also often spend a lot of time puzzling over Wilson’s Storm-Petrels (and in doing so, miss other birds), because they are unaware how different a Leach’s or Band-rumped will look when we finally run across one.
 If you are puzzled by these birds, as we all were at one time or another, ask us what to look for, and we will do our best to explain it to you.
 On the other hand, it pays to study each species carefully to get a feel for it, so that you know something different when you see it.